-In addition to local traffic, Clearwater Junction serves as a connection point for travelers from Helena, Great Falls, Missoula, the Flathead Valley, and the numerous small towns in between.
+In addition to local traffic, Clearwater Junction is a connection point for travelers from Helena, Great Falls, Missoula, the Flathead Valley, and the numerous small towns in between.
 Thousands of tourists and commercial trucks travel through the intersection every day.
-Clearwater Junction is a popular stopping point for many travelers because of the access to fuel, a convenience store, an MDT rest area, truck weigh station, and the busiest watercraft inspection station in Montana.
+Clearwater Junction is a popular stopping point for many travelers because of the access to fuel, a convenience store, an MDT rest area, a truck weigh station, and the busiest watercraft inspection station in Montana.

 This project aims to reconfigure the intersection to improve safety and traffic flow for all highway users.
 The evaluation process included cost considerations, funding sources, timing, and both benefits and impacts to the area.

 After evaluating several intersection alternatives, the project team has determined that a roundabout is the most appropriate alternative for the intersection.

 Alternatives were evaluated using criteria from a process called an Intersection Control Evaluation (ICE) as outlined by the Federal Highway Administration (FHWA).
 The project team applied the criteria to each alternative to determine whether the alternative would address safety and operational concerns.

 - Does the alternative consider pedestrians, bicycles, and other users?